Caprpar/black-jack/README.md

 # black-jack
-My take on the blackjackgame using Javascript, HTML &amp; CSS
+My take on the blackjackgame using Javascript, HTML &amp; CSS.

+New and improved!